 So, a Halloween-scary poem.
 Back in the “real world” that we hope is safe enough to tell each other scary stories, we can reflect how this trope of being in a situation of oncoming dread and not being able to move is a common bad dream.
 Or if you, or someone you know, suffers from S.A.D.
 (Seasonal Affective Disorder) you may find the winter darkness brings on a torpor that’s hard to break out of.

 A simple setting for today’s piece: guitar, bass, and piano.
 The weather’s too cold and dark to drag an orchestra outside I guess.
 I plan to be back with more Halloween spells this week, time allowing, so check follow, or check back.
 The player gadget to hear my performance of Emily Bronte’s “Spellbound” also known as “The Night is Darkening Around Me” is below.
+No player?
+This highlighted link will also play it.

 *Pogies are neoprene hoods that allow one to operate bicycle controls inside their wind and warm shelter while wearing only normal gloves rather than bulky insulated mittens.
 They are the only solution that really works for subzero F. cold on bikes.